Neur0Parasite/Neur0Parasite/README.md

 you can call me Ethan or whatever, my friends call me millions of different names.

 I turned 18 recently so sometimes I still play on the safe server.
-I'm always offtab out of boredom, but if you want to chat I'm always open to !! im I have social anxiety, so don't expect me to interact first (I will only do this if I feel really brave) I prefer to talk in whisper!!
+I'm always offtab out of boredom, but if you want to chat I'm always open to !!
+ I have social anxiety, so don't expect me to interact first (I will only do this if I feel really brave) I prefer to talk in whisper!!

 If my pony starts walking randomly or flying, it's missclick or ghostclick, my phone is very old and crashes a lot 😓😓 (I'm working to buy a new one)